sekander/Marvel_Web_App/README.md

     Verify the login functionality by testing different users with different roles.
     Ensure that the database is properly seeded with roles and users.
-    Add further views and functionality specific to Admin, Manager, and User dashboards as per the project’s requirements.
+    Add further views and functionality specific to Admin, Manager, and User dashboards as per the project's requirements.